 Final reports may include both a programmatic/research outcome(s) summary and financial data.
 PIs should consult with the Post-Award Specialist assigned to their Division/School/College in advance of the report deadline to discuss what, if any, financial data is needed for the report.

-Many sponsors request financial reports during the award period.
+Most sponsors request financial reports during the award period.
 Financial reporting requirements may differ from sponsor to sponsor.
 PIs should consult with the Post-Award Specialist assigned to their Division/School/College for assistance with developing and submitting financial reports.

 A subaward allows a PI to support a project collaborator at another institution.
 Typically, a Pre-Award Specialist works closely with the PI to obtain the appropriate documentation for a subrecipient during the proposal development phase.
 At the time of award, OSP staff will contact the PI to confirm that a subrecipient will remain involved in the project.

-Air travel is typically limited to the lowest available coach fare.
+Air travel typically is limited to the lowest available coach fare.
 All air travel must be booked via the UW TravelWise Portal.
 In some instances, travelers may be able to save on airfare if they leave on certain days/times.
 Additional days may be claimed if the traveler can document that the modifications would save money for the University or grant award.

 Air Travel Using Federal Funds